cs3216/cs3216.github.io/coursework/mobile/index.md

 Note that a foreign key column set must reference a primary key column set of another table.
 Note also that our two-table set up allows students to become members of two faculties (e.g. when doing double degrees).
-It would not be possible to fully go through all the details about relational database concepts in here.
+It would not be possible to fully go through all the details about relational database concepts here.
 For a better or further understanding, you might want to look up additional readings about the topic online.

 <div class="box">